 It’s believed that snow leopards can see 6 times better than a human which allows them to better spot prey from great distances.
 You may also notice that they have this extra long and bush tail, it helps them keep balance on the rocky slopes and terrain in their habitat.

 Crocodiles have adapted over at least 200 million years.
 They are the ultimate survivors and will likely be around long after humans are gone from the earth.
-Their thick hides and scales protect them from anything that dares to oppose them, and helps them blend in with the bottom of a river.
+Their thick hides and scales protect them from anything that dares to oppose them, and helps them blend in with the bottom of rivers and swamps and other bodies of water where they are found.

 Another interesting physical adaptation is where their nostrils and eyeballs are located on their heads.
 You’ll see from the picture above that a crocodile can keep about 95% of its body submerged while hunting for prey making it a very stealthy predator.
 This is a body part adaptation that makes them more efficient hunters.

 Armadillos are only found in the Americas, primarily in Central and South America.
 Though one species is found in North America and it’s range is expanding further north each year, so it’s adapting to cooler climates.
 That would be the little guy pictured above, the nine-banded armadillo.
-Aside from adapting to colder winters, armadillos also have a cool body covering adaptation that protects them from predators that might otherwise eat them.
+Aside from adapting to colder winters, armadillos also have a cool body covering adaptation that serves almost as armor that protects them from predators that might otherwise eat them.

 The most famous adaptations a skunk has is its stripes and its spray.
 It’s pretty obvious that the spray is used for defense against predators and other foes.
-The stripes are the there to simply tell everyone “I am a skunk” and am not to be trifled with.
-Other animals just know not to mess with a skunk, and those black and white stripes are unmistakable.
+The stripes are thought to be a method to draw a potential predator’s attention towards where they spray from to increase spray accuracy.
+Most animals just know not to mess with a skunk, and those black and white stripes are unmistakable.
 Check out this article for some interesting facts about skunks.

-Peregrine falcons are the fastest animals on earth, but cheetahs are the fastest land animals.
+Peregrine falcons are the fastest animals on earth, but cheetahs are the fastest land, also known as terrestrial animals.
 They can run up to 65 mph in an open sprint when chasing prey.
 They’ve evolved and adapted to have this incredible speed because the prey they hunt is also incredibly fast, like gazelles and impalas.
 A cheetah’s spots, like some of the other animals on this list, are a body covering adaptation and used for camouflage.

 Owls can hunt in the complete dark by sound only, pinpointing a mouse from over a hundred yards away.
 Aside from their amazing hearing, an owl’s neck can rotate 270 degrees giving it a very wide view of its surrounding.
 Owls also have great camouflage making them near impossible to spot while they’re sitting completely still in a tree.
 All this things put together equal a highly efficient predator.